Alexis-Fauxbaton/Financial-Predictions/README.md

   - Find efficient ways to incorporate Machine Learning to existing indicators to create meaningful signals
   - Find an efficient way to implement a backest environment for any strategy

 This project is still in an early development stage, and a lot of work is still needed in order to fulfill its objectives.
+See dev branch for latest updates